 You can also use the Quick Start to automatically deploy the industry’s leading scientific research applications into this informatics infrastructure.
-Currently, you can deploy an electronic lab notebook (ELN) and molecular R&D solution, a chemical compound registry, and freezer management software.
-We'll be expanding the Quick Start Biotech Blueprint catalog to include laboratory information management systems (LIMS), screening tools, and other informatics products from participating ISVs.
+Currently, you can deploy an electronic lab notebook (ELN) and molecular R&D solution, a chemical compound registry, freezer management software, a biotech informatics and research infrastructure, and a genomics analysis environment.
 For more information, see the Add-on products tab.

 This Quick Start was developed by

 What you'll build

 - A highly available architecture that spans two Availability Zones.

 - A preclinical virtual private cloud (VPC) configured with public and private subnets according to AWS best practices, to provide you with your own virtual network on AWS.
 This is where informatics and research applications will run.

 - A management VPC configured with public and private subnets, to support the future addition of IT-centric workloads such as Active Directory, security appliances, and virtual desktop interfaces.

 - Redundant, managed NAT gateways to allow outbound internet access for resources in the private subnets.

 - Certificate-based virtual private network (VPN) services through the use of AWS Client VPN endpoints.

 - Private, split-horizon Domain Name System (DNS) with Amazon Route 53.